ikmb-denbi/genome-annotation/docs/installation.md

 ## Singularity image
 Many HPC environments are not able to run Docker due to security issues.
 [Singularity](http://singularity.lbl.gov/) is a tool designed to run on such HPC systems which is very similar to Docker.
 Even better, it can use create images directly from dockerhub.

-To use the singularity image for a single run, use `-with-singularity 'docker://NF-hints'`.
+To use the singularity image for a single run, use `-with-singularity ‘docker://NF-hints’`.
 This will download the docker container from dockerhub and create a singularity image for you dynamically.

 If you intend to run the pipeline offline, nextflow will not be able to automatically download the singularity image for you.
-Instead, you'll have to do this yourself manually first, transfer the image file and then point to that.
+Instead, you’ll have to do this yourself manually first, transfer the image file and then point to that.

 First, pull the image file where you have an internet connection: